 Accessing Verge3D documentation and support channels.

-App Manager can be easily accessed right from Blender and 3ds Max.
+App Manager can be easily accessed right from Blender, 3ds Max or Maya.

 Verge3D supports the following types of animation:

 Object transform animation, including position, rotation and scale.